vinimarcili/bookmark-products/README.md

 ## Development Server

 1. Run `npm install`
+2. Run `npm install husky -g`
+3. Run `husky install`
-2. Run `ng serve` for a dev server.
+4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Development Server with SSR

-1. Run `npm install`
-2. Run `npm run dev:ssr` for a dev server.
+1. Run `npm run dev:ssr` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 ## Build

 Run `ng build` or `npm run build:ssr` to build the project.
 The build artifacts will be stored in the `dist/` directory.